Ammanford

-According to the 2001 census, 75.88% of the population were competent in the Welsh language, compared to roughly 61% in Carmarthenshire as a whole and 21.8% in Wales as a whole.

 Ammanford is served by the A483 and A474 roads.
 Ammanford railway station is a stop on the Heart of Wales Line, with trains to Llanelli and Swansea to the south and Shrewsbury to the north.

 Ammanford is twinned with Breuillet, Essonne.

 History

 The town of Ammanford is a relatively modern settlement.
 It was originally known as Cross Inn, named after an inn that was located at a location where a number of roads converged.
 During the nineteenth century, as a result of the growth of both the tinplate and anthracite coal trades, a village grew around the Cross Inn (which later became known as Ammanford Square).

 As the settlement expanded, prominent residents came to the view that its name should be changed since there were a number of other places named Cross Inn in Carmarthenshire alone.
-In 1880, a number of public meetings were held, and in November 1880 it was resolved that the name Ammanford (i.e. "ford of the River Amman") adopted.
+In 1880, a number of public meetings were held, and in November 1880 it was resolved that the name Ammanford (i.e. "Ford of the River Amman") adopted.
 The meeting was chaired by Watcyn Wyn.
 It took several years for the new name to be widely adopted, but the decision of the Great Western Railway to change the name of the Cross Inn station to Ammanford in June 1883 was welcomed by residents and tradesmen.

-Twentieth century
+Ammanford hosted the National Eisteddfod in 1922 and 1970.

+Anthracite Strike

-The Ammanford Anthracite Strike was a riot at Ammanford in 1925 during a strike by anthracite miners who took control of the town by force and violence for 10 days.
+In 1925 the Ammanford Anthracite Strike took place, where anthracite miners took control of the town by force and violence for 10 days.
 200 Glamorgan police were ambushed by strikers at Pontamman Bridge during the so-called 'Battle of Ammanford'.

-Ammanford hosted the National Eisteddfod in 1922 and 1970.

-Government
+School Stabbing Incident

+On 24 April 2024, Ysgol Dyffryn Aman, the local comprehensive school, was the site of a stabbing incident in which two teachers and a student were injured.
+A teenage girl was arrested.

+Governance

+There are two tiers of local government covering Ammanford, at community (town) and county level: Ammanford Town Council (Cyngor Tref Rhydaman) and Carmarthenshire County Council (Cyngor Sir Gâr).
+The town council is based at Ammanford Town Hall on Iscennen Road.
+The neighbouring communities are Llandybie, Betws, and Llanedi, all being in Carmarthenshire.